Driving the Adriatic Highway: A Guide from Split to Dubrovnik via the Neum Corridor

 Neum: Bosnia's Seaside Surprise

 Neum feels like someone took a piece of the Dalmatian coast and gave it a Bosnian accent.
-The town has been a resort since Roman times when it was known as Neumum, a stopping point for ships traveling between Salona and Epidaurum (modern Cavtat).
+The area has been settled since antiquity, known in historical records as Neuense, a stopping point for ships traveling between Salona and Epidaurum (modern Cavtat).
 Roman bath ruins discovered in the 1970s suggest they appreciated the thermal springs here just as much as modern visitors appreciate the beach bars.

 What's fascinating about Neum is its architectural schizophrenia.
 You've got Ottoman-era stone houses with characteristic overhanging upper stories right next to Austro-Hungarian administrative buildings and 1970s Yugoslav brutalist hotels.
 It's like three different architects were asked to design the same town without being allowed to communicate.